Climate Change Awareness

 • The ‘green economy’ (and beyond) must recognise unions and bargain with them to ensure good quality jobs ‘with terms and conditions at least as good as those in energy and carbon-intensive sectors.’

 The TUC’s work on energy and climate change also includes greening the workplace.
 In 2014, a TUC report on The Union Effect- Greening the Workplace, showed how union reps led green workplace initiatives.
-It included case studies and best practice examples in energy saving, resources, recycling, waste management and green travel plans.
-The TUC now wants statutory rights for trade union environment reps, both in terms of training and facility time.
+The TUC also wants statutory rights for trade union environment reps, both in terms of training and facility time.
 Their role would be to:

 • promote environmentally sustainable workplace initiatives and practices